MV Alstertor: Early history

 Öresundsvarvet built Rose as yard number 38 at Landskrona, Sweden for Anders Jahre Reederi, Sandefjord, Norway.
 She was launched on 22 January 1938, and completed on 6 June.
 She was registered at Sandefjord and her call sign was LJWX.
 In 1939 Rob.
 M. Sloman bought her and renamed her Alstertor.
 She was re-registered in Hamburg and her call sign was changed to DKAW.

 Fruit transport

 On the 4 July 1939 Alstertor left Hamburg to collect oranges and bananas from Santos.

 World War II

 Crew

-The crew of the Alstertor consisted of 98 officers and crew drawn from Kriegsmarine and German nerchant marine.
+The crew of the Alstertor consisted of 98 officers and crew drawn from Kriegsmarine and German merchant marine.

 There were four Kriegsmarine and ten merchant service officers, eight Kriegsmarine petty officers (German: Obermaat or Maat) and 46 Kriegsmarine crew and 30 merchant service crew.

 A further 62 naval ratings of various rank were embarked for the last cruise.
 These were meant to be supplied to other ships that didn't have a full complement.